-IFRS 11, which is effective for accounting periods beginning January 1, 2013, describes the accounting for arrangements in which there is joint control.
+IFRS 11 describes the accounting for arrangements in which there is joint control.
 IFRS 11 replaces IAS 31 Interest in Joint Ventures and SIC 13 Jointly Controlled Entities - Non-Monetary Contributions by Venturers.
-The application of IFRS 11 will require judgment in determining the classification of its joint arrangements.
-The Company is in the process of evaluating the impact of the new standard.
+Adoption of this standard did not have a material impact on the Company's financial statements.